-Data from the annual staff travel survey are also used to calculate carbon emissions from staff commuting, which forms part of our total scope 3 figure, as follows:
+Data from the annual staff travel survey is also used to calculate carbon emissions from staff commuting, which forms part of our total scope 3 figure.
+For 2021-22, responses to an additional interim staff travel survey were also used in the Scope 3 calculation (but not the modal split calculations as above), to capture commuting both before and after Covid-19 working restrictions were ended.
+The process is as follows: